rks101/egnet/README.md

 ```

+Let's tinker more!

 You may have heard of recursive and iterative DNS queries.
-From your system to nearest local DNS server or authoritative DNS server queries are recursive - you are bound to get a DNS reply/answer.
-In practice, local DNS server or authoritative DNS server makes iterative queries from all the way up root server to-> top-level-domain server to-> next level DNS registrar where your domain name is registered.
+From your system to the nearest local DNS server or authoritative DNS nameserver queries are recursive - you are bound to get a DNS reply/answer.
+In practice, local DNS server or authoritative DNS nameserver makes iterative queries from all the way up root server to-> top-level-domain nameserver to-> next level DNS registrar where your domain name is registered.
 Try this iterative DNS query thing:

 We ask a.root-servers.net (one of the 13 root DNS servers in entire DNS hierarchy):
 Notice the sections in the output: